gavinzbq/NVIDIA-CUDA-Fundamentals-Notes/TensorRT-overview.rst

 Term : PLAN
         The PLAN is an optimized object code that can be serialized and stored in memory or on disk.

-TensorRT generates an optimized *PLAN* for computing the forward pass through the deep neural network, by performing optimization on the network configuration.
+In **build phase**, TensorRT generates an optimized *PLAN* for computing the forward pass through the deep neural network, by performing optimization on the network configuration.

 Requirements during Build Phase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Three files

         1. A network architecture file (deploy.prototxt)
         2. Trained weights (net.caffemodel)
         3. A label file to provide name for each output class

-- Batch size and output layer need to be defined
+- **Batch size** and **output layer** need to be defined

 Important Transformations and Optimizations